aiven/terraform-provider-aiven/docs/resources/opensearch.md

 Optional:

-- `enabled` (Boolean) Enable or disable OpenSearch Dashboards The default value is `true`.
+- `enabled` (Boolean) Enable or disable OpenSearch Dashboards.
+The default value is `true`.
 - `max_old_space_size` (Number) Limits the maximum amount of memory (in MiB) the OpenSearch Dashboards process can use.
 This sets the max_old_space_size option of the nodejs running the OpenSearch Dashboards.
 Note: the memory reserved by OpenSearch Dashboards is not available for OpenSearch.
 The default value is `128`.
-- `opensearch_request_timeout` (Number) Timeout in milliseconds for requests made by OpenSearch Dashboards towards OpenSearch The default value is `30000`.
+- `opensearch_request_timeout` (Number) Timeout in milliseconds for requests made by OpenSearch Dashboards towards OpenSearch.
+The default value is `30000`.

 <a id="nestedblock--opensearch_user_config--private_access"></a>